DoDesCadeaux/hargile_website/infrastructure/README.md

 ## Prerequisites

 - Docker and Docker Compose installed on your VPS
-- Domain (hargile.eu) pointing to your VPS IP
+- Domain (hargile.com) pointing to your VPS IP
 - Ports 80 and 443 open on your firewall

 ## Quick Start: One-Command Setup